 An adult living with early-stage Alzheimer’s may misplace items and be unable to retrace their steps to find them.
 When these essentials go missing, friends and family may be accused of stealing.

 Caring for a loved one with Alzheimer’s disease is a challenge and families often cannot handle the responsibility alone.
-West Hartford Health & Rehabilitation Center has a dedicated dementia neighborhood with a staff of Qualified Dementia Care Providers.
+West Hartford Health & Rehabilitation Center has a staff of Qualified Dementia Care Providers.
 To learn more about our services, give us a call today.